RIVeR-Lab/river_website/content/authors/neset-unver-akmandor/_index.md

 ---

-Neset Unver Akmandor is a fourth-year PhD student in computer engineering.
+Neset Unver Akmandor is a fourth-year PhD candidate in computer engineering.
 His research is focused on improving the computational efficiency and robustness of motion generation/planning algorithms for mobile robots to enable complex tasks in dynamic environments.
 To achieve such objectives, he has been developing algorithms that bridge classical methods (sampling/optimization based) and deep reinforcement learning.
 The proceedings of his work include applications with unmanned aerial vehicle systems and mobile manipulator platforms.

 Fun fact: Unver won the second place in Turkish National Chess Championship at the 10-12 age category in consecutive years, 1999 & 2000.
 He was selected to the national team and represented Turkey in European Youth Chess Championship in 1999.
-After both losing our first rounds, he had a match with Sergey Karyakin who, in later years, turned into the youngest chess grandmaster.
-Sergey Karyakin became the champion of that tournament by winning the rest of his matches, starting from me.
+After both losing their first rounds, he had a match with Sergey Karyakin who, in later years, turned into the youngest chess grandmaster.
+Sergey Karyakin became the champion of that tournament by winning the rest of his matches, starting from him.